micmejia/bible-dump/NKJV/Hebrews/Heb 8.md

 Now _this is_ the main point of the things we are saying: We have such a High Priest, who is seated at the right hand of the throne of the Majesty in the heavens,

 ###### 2
-a Minister of the [^a]sanctuary and of the true tabernacle which the Lord erected, and not man.
+a Minister of the sanctuary and of the true tabernacle which the Lord erected, and not man.

 ###### 3
 For every high priest is appointed to offer both gifts and sacrifices.
 Therefore _it is_ necessary that this One also have something to offer.